A bill to reform sentencing laws and correctional institutions, and for other purposes.

 Length: 168 pages

-This bill was introduced on February 15, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 15, 2018, in a previous session of Congress, but it did not receive a vote.

 What stakeholders are saying